adri27info/Flowio/utils/mds/INSTALLATION.md

 - Go to the bucket settings and select the Permissions tab.

-- Under Block public access, turn it off.
+- Under Block public access, turn it on.

 ### 4. Get the Bucket Name and Region